pmndrs/drei/README.md

   flipX?: boolean
   /** Sets the alpha value to be used when running an alpha test. https://threejs.org/docs/#api/en/materials/Material.alphaTest */ alphaTest?: number
+  /** Displays the texture on a SpriteGeometry always facing the camera, if set to false, it renders on a PlaneGeometry */ asSprite?: boolean
 }
 ```